Dropcam

 Dropcam, Inc. was an American technology company headquartered in San Francisco, California.
-The company is known for its Wi-Fi video streaming cameras, Dropcam and Dropcam Pro, that allow people to view live feeds through Dropcam’s cloud-based service.
-On June 20, 2014, it was announced that Google's Nest Labs bought Dropcam for $555 million.
+The company is known for its Wi-Fi video streaming cameras, Dropcam and Dropcam Pro, that allow people to view live feeds through Dropcam's cloud-based service.
+On June 20, 2014, it was announced that Google's Nest Labs bought Dropcam for $555 million, a decision Dropcam co-founder Greg Duffy later described as a "mistake".
 In June 2015, Nest introduced the Nest Cam, a successor to the Dropcam Pro.
-Dropcam app users are also currently being transitioned to the Nest app.
+Support for Dropcam services ended on April 8, 2024.

 History

 Software engineers Greg Duffy and Aamir Virani founded Dropcam in 2009.
-Duffy served as Dropcam’s CEO and Virani served as COO.
+Duffy served as Dropcam's CEO and Virani served as COO.
 They originally developed software for cameras made by Swedish company AXIS.
 Wanting to develop a less expensive camera, the two companies parted ways and Dropcam started producing its own cameras that primarily provided video monitoring for homes and small businesses.
-Duffy and Virani credit Duffy’s dad with at least part of the inspiration for Dropcam.
+Duffy and Virani credit Duffy's dad with at least part of the inspiration for Dropcam.
 He wanted to identify the neighbor who was letting their dog poop on his lawn but they were having trouble finding a security camera that made it easy to record, stream and monitor large amounts of data.

 Dropcam received early funding from technology investor Mitch Kapor, and in June 2012, Dropcam secured $12 million in venture capital funding led by Menlo Ventures and previous investors, Accel Partners and Bay Partners.
 Dropcam has also received funding from Felicis Ventures and Kleiner Perkins Caufield & Byers.
 The following year, it received $30 million more in funding led by Institutional Venture Partners, bringing the total raised to $47.8 million.
-Duffy said Dropcam’s revenue grew 500 percent year over year.
+Duffy said Dropcam's revenue grew 500 percent year over year.

-Dropcam hosts cloud data through Amazon Web Services and Duffy says that Dropcam presently records more video than YouTube.
+Dropcam hosts cloud data through Amazon Web Services and Duffy said in 2014 that Dropcam presently records more video than YouTube.

 Dropcam has become popular in families watching their children, through monitoring pets at home, at pet stores and in adoption centers.
 Users have also reportedly caught home-burglaries in progress.
 Duffy has said, “Moms are using it to catch their babies' first steps when they're not around, checking that older kids have arrived home safely; contacting children who are ignoring their cell phones; and sharing footage from birthday parties.”

 Due to the success of Dropcam, several companies launched similar products and services in 2014 and 2015, such as SpotCam and simplicam.

-In June 2015, the parent company Nest has introduced Nest Cam as a successor to Dropcam Pro.
+In June 2014 Google acquired Dropcam and put it under its Nest Labs.
+In June 2015, the parent company Nest introduced Nest Cam as a successor to Dropcam Pro.

+On April 7, 2023, Google announced that it would end support for both Dropcam and Nest Secure on April 8, 2024.